opentripplanner/OpenTripPlanner/docs/Interfaces-Data-Sources.md

 Additional experimental APIs are provided by [sandbox extensions](SandboxExtension.md):

-The [Health API](sandbox/ActuatorAPI.md) provides endpoints for checking the health status of the OTP instance.
+The [Actuator API](sandbox/ActuatorAPI.md) provides endpoints for checking the health status of the OTP instance.
 It can be useful when running OTP in a container.

 The [Transmodel GraphQL API](sandbox/TransmodelApi.md) is the Transmodel API (version 3) used at Entur in production(Sep, 2020).